Mockingbird (Marvel Comics): Hawkeye & Mockingbird – 2010

 James Hunt of CBR.com compared Hawkeye & Mockingbird #1 to Mr. And Mrs. Smith, saying, "New Avengers: The Reunion, which this series spins out of, was one of the highlights of last year, with smart, action-packed writing from Jim McCann casting Hawkeye and Mockingbird as pair as superhero spies/spouses reminiscent of Brad Pitt and Angelina Jolie in Mr. And Mrs. Smith.
 And to my delight, the opening scene of this issue kicks off in exactly that vein.
 Too often, miniseries granted a full return miss what made the original great, but McCann has nailed it here, quickly reintroducing the setup and setting about expanding the world of the two heroes. [...]
 For his part, David Lopez' art is fantastic: bright, clear storytelling, fluid and natural-looking figure work, and a brilliant aptitude for the sort of action sequence McCann is writing.
 The world is detailed and realistic, while Clint and Bobbi are both confident and sexy without being gratuitously drawn.
 For its part in the Big Avengers reshuffle, everything about the issue screams "Heroic Age".
 It feels like a new beginning, and it keeps up the high standard already set by "Avengers" and "Secret Avengers".
 The characters might not be the obvious choice of series lead, but McCann has written a book that seems original without being unfamiliar, and feel traditional while retaining a modern edge.
 Literally the only thing that upsets me about Hawkeye and Mockingbird is the feeling that it's far from being a sure thing.
 In many ways, this series has the potential to be the next "SWORD", the next "Captain Britain", the next "Power Girl"—a smart, funny, fresh take on superheroics that winds up ending before its time.
 This series deserves a long and entertaining run.
 Let's get the word out."
 Bryan Joel of IGN gave Hawkeye & Mockingbird #1 a grade of 7.7 out of 10, stating, "It's also interesting that Hawkeye gets first billing in the title, as even though he's the focal point for the issue and provides the narration, for all intents and purposes this is Mockingbird's book.
 For one, Clint already has regular billing in Avengers; as of this moment, this is the only place readers can catch Mockingbird's adventures.
 But more importantly, she's a more interesting character since her return.
-McCann writes Bobbi with an hardened edge and as a bit of an action junkie.
+McCann writes Bobbi with a hardened edge and as a bit of an action junkie.
 She's only ever shown happy when she's throwing baddies from moving vehicles or watching them get impaled with Hawkeye's arrows.
 We're clearly dealing with a character who's not quite as balanced as she used to be, and a dredging-up of her sexual assault history with the Phantom Rider only serves to reinforce that.
 Finally, there's also a touch of irony to the title of Hawkeye & Mockingbird.
 While they've reconciled for the most part, the pair couldn't be on more different paths.
 Much of the issue is spent with Bobbi purposely ignoring Clint, or the couple furthering agendas that they're keeping hidden from each other.
 Readers coming into this series expecting hearts and flowers alongside their arrows and battle staves may be disappointed, but ultimately it makes for better reading.
 There's some definite friction between the two leads, friction which should develop into interesting stories as it moves forward.
 Is Hawkeye & Mockingbird #1 a groundbreaking work?
 No, but it fits well within "The Heroic Age" initiative, providing some old-fashioned superheroics and enough interpersonal drama to keep it engaging along the way.
 McCann lays the groundwork for what could turn out to be a very rewarding examination of two heroes struggling to make it work in the midst of the Marvel Universe's craziness."